e-zk/instadl/README.md

 	where:
 		-d	local path to /static directory (defaults to ./static). this is where posts are saved.
-		-s	local path to style.css (defaults to /style.css in path specified by -d).
+		-s	local path to style.css (defaults to /style.css in the directory specified by -d).
 		-l	listen address (defaults to "0.0.0.0:8585").